xlucn/ssr-decode/README.md

 A POSIX compatible shell script to decode and parse Shadowsocks(R)/V2Ray subscription link.

+**Disclaimer:** This is a toy project.
+I don't know the standard of those link URL, so some parsing could quite possibly go wrong.

 ## Requirement:

 - `curl` or `wget` to download a link, optional if a base64 encoded link is provided